The Fed cuts interest rates -- but Trump's election could make things trickier

 During his first term in the White House, Trump repeatedly flouted that convention, criticizing the Fed and the chairman he'd appointed for not cutting interest rates fast enough.
 Trump also slammed the Fed in September for cutting rates shortly before the election, which he worried might help his political rival, Vice President Kamala Harris.

+Some of Trump's advisers have suggested he ask for Powell's resignation, once he's back in the White House.
+Asked on Thursday if he would comply with such a request, Powell said simply, "No."

-Fed Chair Jerome Powell insists he and his colleagues are guided only by economics in their decision-making and he generally ignored Trump's jawboning.
-Powell's term expires in 2026, however, which could give Trump an opportunity to appoint a more malleable successor.
+The Fed chair insists he and his colleagues are guided only by economics in their decision-making and Powell has shown a willingness to ignore Trump's jawboning.
+Powell's term as chairman expires in 2026, however, which could give Trump an opportunity to appoint a successor who's more willing to do his bidding.

 Copyright 2024 NPR